Top 10 survival tips

 4) Learn how to find food

-Even though a person can last up to 3 weeks without food, after 2 days you’ll start to feel really bad, you will experience a massive energy loss and temporary bouts of an intense sick feeling, which will move onto cramps and various other unpleasant things.
+Even though a person can last up to 3 weeks without food, after 2 days you’ll start to feel really bad, you will experience massive energy loss and temporary bouts of an intense sick feeling, which will move into cramps and various other unpleasant things.

-Fortunately though there’s allot of edible things out there in the wild, though its more a temporary food source as opposed to something you could live on permanently, but its enough to get you by.
-For a closer look at whats available, have a look at our list of Wild Foods.
+Fortunately, there are a lot of edible things out there in the wild, though it’s more a temporary food source as opposed to something you could live on permanently, but it’s enough to get you by.
+For a closer look at what’s available, have a look at our list of Wild Foods.

 5) Learn how to make a shelter

-There are many different types of shelter you can build, depending on your situation.
-A group of 4 people can make a shelter in 3 or 4 hours that’ll last for a few months, or you can quickly put up a simple sleeping bench and canopy each night if your on the move.
-For a look at the different shelter types check out our HOWTOBUILDSHELTERS.
+There are many different types of shelters you can build, depending on your situation.
+A group of 4 people can make a shelter in 3 or 4 hours that’ll last for a few months, or you can quickly put up a simple sleeping bench and canopy each night if you’re on the move.

 6) Learn how to make a fire